 Smush is a free lossless compression plugin, which means it reduces image size without compromising on quality.
 The downside of this is that it doesn’t take as much off the image size.
 It can also be set to remove EXIF data from your image (photography information like shutter speed), which reduces the file size too.

-If you’ve had a website for ages but never bothered to compress images up to now, just run Smush to reduce your images for now and then use one of the tools above for your new images from this point in addition to Smush.
+If you’ve had a website for ages but never compressed images up to now, just run Smush to reduce your images for now and then use one of the tools above for your new images from this point in addition to Smush.

 Lossless vs lossy